Caleuche: Origin explanations

 Several hypotheses have been proposed to scientifically explain a luminous ship.
 The light may be some sort of phosphorescence out at sea; it could be bioluminescence from the glowworm (gusano de luz) or a large colony of Noctiluca scintillans.
 (Note: Alias N. milijaris given by source.)
 Or it could be some electrical phenomenon.

 There are some who classify it as a phenomenon of OSNI (abbreviation of objeto sumergible no identificado, i.e., unidentified submerged object) or OFNI (abbreviation of objeto flotante no identificado, i.e., "unidentified floating object").

 Between the various hypotheses that have been proposed on the origin of the legend, it is suggested that it could be a readaptation of the European legend of the ghost ship known as The Flying Dutchman.
 It has also been argued that it was based on real events, such as the Dutch ship Kalache (also given as El Calanche), led by Vincent van Eucht, which disappeared in the southern seas in the early 1600s.
 (Note: Offered as another possibility is that the legend has origins based on the arrival of Dutch privateer ships led by Baltazar de Cordes, arriving in the archipelago and capturing the island for brief period in the year 1600.)
 Another interpretation is that it was originally only an invention to hide contraband operations in the Chiloé Archipelago.

 In media

 The legend of the Caleuche is referred to in Alastair Reynolds' 2001 novel Chasm City, when the Chilean crewmembers of a generation ship discover a "ghost ship" trailing the flotilla of colony vessels and dub the ship Caleuche.

-The Caleuche is a living vessel which travels the world, carrying a crew of monster hunters in The Luke Coles Book Series by Josh Walker.

 The Caleuche is a ghost pirate ship that sails around the globe, captained by the Sirena Chilota mermaid from the original legends in The Vampire Blade Book Series by M.C.
 Waring.

 In film and television, Raúl Ruiz's Three Crowns of the Sailor (1983) and Litoral (2008) and Jorge Olguín's Caleuche: The Call of the Sea (2012) are all loosely inspired by the legend.